 Why Take Private Lessons?

-As a lead teacher in The Lotus Pond Teacher Training program I’m often asked what do you teach in a private lesson?
+I’m often asked what do you teach in a private lesson?
 Is there any real benefit?

 Yoga has traditionally been taught one on one.
 The teacher was completely focused on the student, refining the postures as the lesson progressed.
 The student concentrated only on the teacher’s lessons, and there was no comparing to anyone else.